How to Encourage Your Toddler to Talk

 Do include rhyming books as part of the time you spend reading each day.
 And remember that by using your own intonation and expression you will really help your child tune into the rhythm of the language and the rhyming words.
 Encourage the children to join in whenever you can, for example. with repetitive phrases such as "Run, run as fast as you can, you can't catch me; I'm the Gingerbread Man."

 Wherever possible make the activity multi-sensory to intensify learning and enjoyment.
-You don’t necessarily have to bake the gingerbread biscuits, but simply to use facial expressions, noises, hand and body movements where you can to enhance the fun!
+I don't necessarily mean bake gingerbread biscuits, but simply to use facial expressions, noises, hand, and body movements where you can enhance the fun.
+You could even add funny hats to get into character!

 Look, listen and note how well your child recognises the rhyming words and catches on to rhyming word sequences and phrases.